 - the Anti-Kickback Enforcement Act of 1986, which requires government contractors to make a ‘timely notification’ of violations of federal criminal law or overpayments in connection with the award or performance of most federal government contracts or subcontracts, including those performed outside the United States.

 In addition to statutory or regulatory-based mandatory disclosure requirements, companies must also evaluate whether they have any mandatory disclosure obligations under pre-existing agreements with the government.
-For example, if a company is subject to a deferred prosecution agreement (DPA) or corporate integrity agreement (CIA), these agreements often contain self-reporting mandates for any subsequent violations.
+For example, if a company is subject to a deferred prosecution agreement (DPA) (or a corporate integrity agreement (CIA) in the healthcare sector), the agreement often contains self-reporting mandates for any subsequent violations.
 In many cases, these agreements may require the appointment of independent monitors.
-While DPAs, CIAs and similar agreements have been used frequently in the United States, other countries are also now seeking to increase use of similar agreements to drive self-reporting and co-operation.
-Most notably, in the United Kingdom the Serious Fraud Office (SFO) entered into its first DPA, with Standard Bank, in late 2015 and has since entered into three additional DPAs.
+While DPAs, CIAs and similar agreements have been used frequently in the United States, other countries, including the United Kingdom, are also now increasingly using similar agreements to drive self-reporting and co-operation.

-While the DOJ and the US Securities and Exchange Commission (SEC) consider several factors in deciding how to proceed with and resolve investigations and enforcement actions in cases involving corporations, self-reporting and co-operation are important factors for both agencies.
-Whether to voluntarily self-report to US authorities is a fact-intensive and holistic inquiry.
+Self-reporting and co-operation are important factors for both the DOJ and the US Securities and Exchange Commission (SEC) in deciding how to proceed with and resolve investigations and enforcement actions in cases involving corporations.
+Companies must carry out a fact-intensive and holistic inquiry in deciding whether to voluntarily self-report to US authorities.
 There is no one-size-fits-all approach to this analysis, but those contemplating voluntarily disclosing misconduct to US authorities should keep certain considerations in mind.

 |Key Considerations in Resolving Enforcement Actions|